-Update: This process only worked in Cricut Design Space 2.
-I have a new process for Design Space 3 here https://youtu.be/-cpQaD8iFoE I will leave this up since it shows the hand cutting process.
+Update: This process only worked in Cricut Design Space 2, but I will leave this up since it shows the hand cutting process and the scanning process.
+I have a new process for Design Space 3 here.

 And illustrated written steps are here for those who prefer them: